EDUCBA

 The formula for Degrees of Freedom can be calculated by using the following steps:

 Step 2: Next, select the values of the data set conforming to the set condition.
 Now, you can select all the data except one, which should be calculated based on all the other selected data and the mean.
-Therefore, if the number of values in the data set is N, then the formula for the degree of freedom is as shown below.
+Therefore, if the number of values in the data set is N, the formula for the degree of freedom is shown below.

 Degree of Freedom = N – 1